uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 {image file-path="img/chapters/compression-comparison.png" alt="Three pictures compressed using different methods."}

-{comment xtcb low priority: these are all jpgs of the originals; consider replacing them with actual originals (as long as the browser can render them all). ..ajb these images seem to appear in the wrong order to what is described for me… The middle one and left one should be swapped around?}
+{comment low priority: these are all jpgs of the originals; consider replacing them with actual originals (as long as the browser can render them all). ..ajb these images seem to appear in the wrong order to what is described for me… The middle one and left one should be swapped around?}

 For example, the following image shows a zoomed in view of the pixels that are part of the detail around an eye from the above (high quality) image.